ethereum/web3.py/docs/transactions.rst

 ============

 There are a handful of ways to interact with transactions in web3.py.
 See the :ref:`Web3.eth module <web3-eth-methods>` for a full list of transaction-related methods.
+Note that you may also :ref:`batch requests <batch_requests>` that read transaction data, but not send new transactions in a batch request.

-This guide covers the decision tree for how to send a transaction.
+The rest of this guide covers the decision tree for how to send a transaction.

 .. note::